padrinobook/padrinobook/01-introduction.md

 - [svn](http://en.wikipedia.org/wiki/Apache_Subversion "svn") (*subversion*), or
 - [Mercurial](http://mercurial.selenic.com/ "Mercurial")

-Feel free to track the progress of your application with several small commits and branches.
+Feel free to track the progress of your app with several small commits and branches.

 #### Heroku

-The [Heroku cloud application platform](http://www.heroku.com/ "ruby gem") enables you to deploy your Padrino / Ruby application on the Heroku platform.
+The [Heroku cloud app platform](http://www.heroku.com/ "ruby gem") enables you to deploy your Padrino / Ruby app on the Heroku platform.
 It manages the database creation and installation of the gems - difficult configurations tasks are handled by this platform.
 Heroku is so attractive that even the creator of Ruby, [Yukihiro Matsumoto](http://blog.heroku.com/archives/2011/7/12/matz_joins_heroku/ "Yukihiroatsumoto"), works as *Chief Architect